lnharvin/kickstarter-analysis/README.md

 Use Excel tools to analysis the kickstarter dataset and create visualization charts of that data.

 ### Purpose:
-To help Louise analysis given data in hopes launching a successful campaign in the United States.
+To help Louise analysis the given data in hopes of launching a successful campaign in the United States.

 ## Analysis and Challenges
 The kickstarter data is simple and easy to work with.
 Pivot and line charts will be included in this analysis.

+Using formulas was tricky, double check your results on more than one row by filtering the original dataset and verifying the values match before duplicating it's use.
+A simple typo in my formula caused me to waste time and produced false results, luckily it was on the first row and the value stuck out like a sore thumb for the others.

 ### Analysis of Outcomes Based on Launch Date
 The most successful month to launch a campaign was in March.
 The worst was December.